top of page

 Day 38 - Corner Brook, Newfoundland and Labrador

-We woke to beautiful rainbows across the skies; the ship was buzzing as we had a full day to spend in a city.
+We woke to beautiful rainbows across the skies; the ship was buzzing as we had a full day in a city.
 It had been a while since we docked anywhere with a population of more than 5,000.
-So Corner Brook would be a perfect city to explore for the day, and after one month on a ship to stock up on those everyday items that were running low.
+So Corner Brook would be a perfect city to explore for the day and, after one month, on a ship to stock up on those everyday items running low.

 Corner Brook is a city home to 30,000 and the fifth most significant settlement in the province.